 How Cases Arrive in Teen Court

 The Court Designated Worker determines through uniform criteria that the juvenile is eligible to participate in diversion.
 The child agrees to participate and complete Teen court as part of their diversion agreement.

 - Others deemed appropriate by judge

-Offenders who successfully complete their sentence avoid a formal court record.
+Offenders who successfully complete their sentence will have their case considered dismissed and avoid a formal court record.
 These offenders often return to be participants in Teen Court.